clay099/work-order-backend/README.md

   - These users will be able to login and bid for potential projects
   - When selected they will be sent a work order and instant chat (see above)

-## Tech Stack
-The tech stack will be split into two:
-1. The front-end will use:
-  - react

-2. The back-end will use:
-  - node
-  - express
-  - postgres

-## Users
-- General users are expected to be people who need assistance completing a home project which is outside of their expertise.
-- Tradesmen will be businesses who are looking to take on additionl work

 ## Data
 As this project will be compeled as a peer to peer work-order there will be no third party database to connect to however the project will be seeded with General Users and Tradesmen

 ## Sensitive info
 As many users will have work completed at their address both their names and addresses are considered sensitive information.
-The address will be encrypted and both the names and address will be only avaliable on secured urls
+The address will be encrypted and both the names and address will be only avaliable on secured urls.

+## Sensitive info which will not be implemented - included as a Q&A
+1. user verification - avoid duplicate users
+2. tradesmen verification - avoid badly rated tradesmen creating a new identification to start again
+3. fake project completion - avoid tradesmen creating users and acting as if they have completed projects

 ## Database Schema
 - Users: